debiki/talkyard/README.md

 ### Embarrassing questions, creative ideas:

-SOON IMPLEMENTED, but not yet (Aug 2019): Let your students ask anonymous questions.
+Planned, not yet implemented: Let your students ask anonymous questions.
 Maybe they feel ashamed for not knowing? — Or let your co-workers submit ideas and feedback, anonymously.
 Maybe they feel worried their ideas has crossed the border from Creative to Crazy?
 They can un-anonymize themselves later if they want to.
 (Anonymous posting first needs to be enabled, by admins.
 Here you can read more: https://www.talkyard.io/-239/is-there-anonymous-messages-support-for-the-full-talkyard )

 <br>